Sulig/Cub3D/README.md

  - LEFT-KEYBOARD -> Rotate Left
  - RIGHT-KEYBOARD -> Rotate Right

-You can change the window size by just by dragging the screen or clicking on the icon to make the screen large.
+You can change the window size by just dragging the screen or clicking on the icon to make the screen large.

-Close the game with `esc` or close directly with cros icon.
+Close the game with `esc` or close directly with the cross icon.

 ### BONUS ADDED
-If you execute this comand: `make run-bonus` you can play at this game with these bonus:
+If you execute this command: `make run-bonus` you can play at this game with these bonus:

   - Move the camera with the mouse!
-  - Take a look on where are you in a faboluous minimap!
+  - Take a look at where you are in a fabulous minimap!
-  - (Yet aded in mandatory) Don't walk across the walls!
+  - (Yet added in mandatory) Don't walk across the walls!
-  - GOST MODE! -> `SPACE`
+  - ¡GHOST MODE! -> `SPACE`

 ***

 ***
 ~      	Made by sadoming        	~
 ~  With the collaboration of Andmart2  ~
 ***